mithun-t/mithun-t/README.md

 ### 👨‍💻 About Me
 - **💼 Full Stack Developer** based in Bangalore, India, with 3+ years of experience
-- **👨‍🔧 Skilled**  in React TS, .NET Core, PERN Stack,  Django, SQL, JavaScript and more
+- **👨‍🔧 Skilled**  in React TS, .NET Core, PERN Stack,  Django, SQL, JavaScript, TypeScript and more
 - **🛠️ Experienced** in developing both frontend and backend solutions for complex applications
-- **🎯 Goal:** Develop world-class systems in the hospital and fitness domain
+- **🎯 Goal:** Develop world-class systems in the hospital and fitness domains

 ### 🔧 Technical Skills